 This design allows for a high dexterity to stability ratio when combined with the numerous muscles which surround the bones and the tendons which tether the bones to the muscle.

-There are seven muscles which surround the shoulder, in anatomical terms these are known as the scapulohumeral muscles.
+There are seven muscles that surround the shoulder, in anatomical terms, these are known as the scapulohumeral muscles.
 Of these seven, only four make up the rotator cuff – the supraspinatus muscle, the infraspinatus muscle, teres minor muscle, and the subscapularis muscle.

 While each of these muscles allows for unique movement, they all act together to help stabilize arm and shoulder movement.
 The function of each muscle and its relative location is described in the table below:

 Each of these muscles has its own tendon and these four tendons converge to form the rotator cuff tendon.
 The rotator cuff tendon is simply a fibrous sheath that attaches across the outside of the humeral head.
 Together with the muscles, these tendons allow us to move our shoulders through muscle constriction and relaxation.